Impact on insurers from Britain's vote to leave the EU

 HISCOX

-Lloyd's of London underwriter Hiscox Ltd (HSX.L) will establish a new subsidiary in Luxembourg to underwrite its retail business in Europe, it said last week.
+Lloyd's of London underwriter Hiscox Ltd will establish a new subsidiary in Luxembourg to underwrite its retail business in Europe, it said in May.

+Lancashire said in May it has options to write EU business out of its Bermuda headquarters or via Lloyd's of London's Brussels base.
+The insurer added it was in no hurry to set up a EU base and saw itself staying in Britain for the foreseeable future.

 LLOYD'S OF LONDON